 - Andrea Campanile, aged 25, who settled in America from Tramonti, Italy, in 1905

 - Antonio Campanile, aged 15, who landed in America from Castelvolturuo, in 1906

-- Aurelio Campanile, aged 36, who emigrated to the United States from Monteforte, Avellino, in 1907
+- Aurelio Campanile, aged 36, who immigrated to the United States from Monteforte, Avellino, in 1907

-- Antonia Campanile, aged 4, who emigrated to the United States from Sonnino, Roma, in 1908
+- Antonia Campanile, aged 4, who immigrated to the United States from Sonnino, Roma, in 1908

 - Angelo Campanile, aged 25, who landed in America from Carpino, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)